I bought a Costco vacation -- here's why the retailer has completely changed how I book travel

 “Following the same philosophy as in the warehouses, we offer a limited number of products in an effort to focus on partners who consistently produce high quality, exceptional value and superb service,” Costco spokesperson Nikki Chellew told Business Insider.
 “Costco Travel adds to the overall value of the membership with savings that can exceed the cost of an annual membership.”

-Three friends and I settled on a seven-day trip to Puerto Rico, and purchased a trip that provided airfare, seven nights in a hotel, and transportation to and from an airport in August, for a little more than $US800 a person.
+Three friends and I settled on a seven-day trip to Puerto Rico, and purchased a trip that provided airfare, seven nights in a hotel, and transportation to and from an airport in August.
+[I THINK WE NEED TO SAY THE COST, OR AT LEAST A RANGE]

 First of all, booking the trip through Costco left me confident I was saving money.
 While searching for deals, I perused packages sold by airlines, which included flights at inconvenient times, and semi-questionable websites that were too sketchy to trust.
 Costco matched or beat both in terms of cost, with the added bonus of reliability.